ccarruitero/makemehapi/exercises/uploads/problem.md

 /upload
 ```

-The endpoint should accept the following keys: description and file. ```Description``` should be a string describing whatever you want, and ```file``` should be an uploaded file.
+The endpoint should accept the following keys: description and file.
+The ```description``` field should be a string describing whatever you want, and ```file``` should be an uploaded file.
 The endpoint should return a JSON object that follows the following pattern:

 ```json